How to Use the IMPORTDATA Function in Google Sheets Effectively

 Using IMPORTDATA and QUERY Functions to Limit Rows

-Using the IMPORTDATA and QUERY functions together in Google Sheets lets you smartly manage the amount of data you're pulling into your spreadsheet.
+Using the IMPORTDATA and QUERY functions together in Google Sheets lets you smartly manage the amount of data you're pulling into your spreadsheet from CSV or TSV files.

 Here’s a short introduction to the QUERY function.
 The QUERY function in Google Sheets is a handy tool for sifting through and arranging your data.
 It lets you filter, sort, and summarize what you're working with.